jirutka/jabber-migrate/README.md

 Jabber Roster Migration
 =======================

-This tool allows to migrate from one jabber server to another.
+This tool simplifies migrating of a roster (contact list in XMPP terminology) from one Jabber server (including GTalk!) to another.

 Usage
 -----

+      $ ./bin/roster-migrate.sh MODE <options>

       MODE                     : export, or import
       --help                   : Show help